MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 If you want to keep the call stack available, you can click **View**&gt; **Call stack** to view it.
-Click on the columns at the top of the window to toggle the display of additional information.
+Click the columns at the top of the window to toggle the display of additional information.

 ![windbg call stack window](images/sysvad-lab-call-stack.png)